-I’ve developed many custom Adobe InDesign scripts for customers large and small.
-If you find yourself banging your head against the wall wishing that InDesign could do such-and-such, or if you have a thorny workflow issue you’d like to solve, contact me and I’ll develop a script for you!
+I’ve developed many custom Adobe InDesign and Illustrator scripts for customers large and small.
+If you find yourself banging your head against the wall wishing that InDesign or Illustrator could do such-and-such, or if you have a thorny workflow issue you’d like to solve, contact me and I’ll develop a script for you!

-Here are some free scripts.
-Some I developed for my own use, some for my own amusement, and some just for the challenge!
+Here are 37 free scripts.
 If one of these scripts saves you a significant amount of time and effort, you can show your appreciation here.

 Add hyperlink to selection from clipboard

-Copy a URL from a browser, and then in InDesign select some text for which you want to create a hyperlink to the URL, and run the script.
-The script will create a hyperlink to the URL that is on the clipboard and apply it to the selected text.
-The hyperlink will be added NOT as a shared destination, and the Hyperlink character style will be applied to the text.
-Last update: 3-24-2021
+Copy a URL from a browser, and then in InDesign select some text or an object and run the script.
+The script will create a hyperlink to the URL that is on the clipboard and apply it to the selected text or object.
+The hyperlink will be added NOT as a shared destination, and, if the selection is text, the Hyperlink character style will be applied to the text.
+Last update: 8-8-2023

 Add page buttons